We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-Annex Vc (Part-CAMO) of this regulation concerns the continuing airworthiness management for organisations relating to all Part 21 aircraft but is a mandatory requirement for the management of Complex Motor-Powered Aircraft (CMPA), and/or aircraft used by a licensed air carrier.
+UK Regulation (EU) No 1321/2014, Annex Vc (Part-CAMO) concerns the continuing airworthiness management for organisations relating to all Part 21 aircraft but is a mandatory requirement for the management of Complex Motor-Powered Aircraft (CMPA), and/or aircraft used by a licensed air carrier.

-Organisations approved to Part-CAMO can additionally be approved to make recommendations to the Civil Aviation Authority (CAA) that an Airworthiness Review Certificate (CAA Form 15a) may be issued or in certain cases issue and extend an Airworthiness Review Certificate (CAA Form 15b or CAA Form 15c, as applicable) under the terms of their approval.
+Organisations approved to Part-CAMO can additionally be approved to make recommendations to the Civil Aviation Authority (CAA) for the issue of Airworthiness Review Certificates (CAA Form 15a) or in certain cases issue and extend Airworthiness Review Certificates (CAA Form 15b or CAA Form 15c, as applicable) under the terms of their approval.

 Part-CAMO organisations holding the Airworthiness Review privilege may also be approved to issue Permits to Fly in accordance with (UK) Part 21 Subpart P when the aircraft is in conformity with the approved Flight Conditions.
-Please note: this privilege does not allow the Part-CAMO organisation to approve the Flight Conditions.
+This privilege does not allow the Part-CAMO organisation to approve the Flight Conditions.

 The Air Operator Certificate (AOC) guidance provides guidance of how to make an application.

-Applicants for an initial certificate, transitioning from an Annex I (Part M) Sub-Part G approval shall provide the Civil Aviation Authority (CAA) with:
+Applicants for an initial Part-CAMO approval shall provide the Civil Aviation Authority (CAA) with:

 The guidance below advises on what to expect once you have applied:

-• A Technical Support Officer will make an initial assessment of your application and CAME and will contact you with any queries.
+A Technical Support Officer will make an initial assessment of your application and associated documents and will contact you with any queries.

-• The Resource Scheduling Team will contact you to arrange for an Airworthiness Surveyor to carry out an on-site audit.
-For organisations transitioning from a Part M Sub-part G approval, an additional SMS audit will be arranged.
-Any questions regarding the scheduling of your on-site visit can be directed to the Resource Scheduling Team at ResourceScheduling@caa.co.uk
+The Resource Scheduling Team will contact you to arrange for an Airworthiness Surveyor to carry out an on-site audit.
+Any questions regarding the scheduling of your on-site visit can be directed to the Resource Scheduling Team email ResourceScheduling@caa.co.uk.

 Once any audit findings relating to the application have been closed the Airworthiness Surveyor will submit a recommendation to the Shared Services Approval team for the issue of the approval.